Want to generate more leads and increase sales?

 This is as important as it gets.
 Because without deep interest, your existence doesn’t matter to your audience.

 It’s the single most important attention-grabbing and encouraging element on your landing page.
-Social proof is the phenomenon of people following actions of others such as their peers, friends, and colleague, etc.

 If your friend’s getting a pair of Jordans, you would like to have one too.
 If you are getting a Macbook Pro, your friend would like to buy a Mac too.
 That’s how social proof works.
 We tend to look to others in search of what we “think” we need.